Sorority Recruitment Guidebook

 What to Know About Recommendations and Legacy Status

-Recommendation letters are not required at Washington & Lee; however, if there is an alumnae of a sorority that wishes to write a statement on behalf of a Potential New Member they are welcome to do so.
+Recommendation letters are not required at Washington & Lee; however, if there is an alumna of a sorority that wishes to write a statement on behalf of a Potential New Member they are welcome to do so.
 These letters are another way for the individual chapters to get to know the PNMs but they are not weighted heavily in the formal recruitment process.
+The alumna does not have to be from a W&L chapter.

 Since W&L has deferred formal recruitment, recommendations can be submitted until the end of fall term.
 Letters can be sent directly to the individual chapter houses and addressed to the Recruitment Chair.
 Mailing and contact information can be found on the Panhellenic Council website.